This post has been updated for 2021.

-Packet-filtering network firewalls provide essential network protection by helping to prevent unwanted traffic from getting in to the corporate network.
+Packet-filtering network firewalls provide essential network protection by helping to prevent unwanted traffic from getting into the corporate network.
 They work by applying a set of network firewall security rules to decide whether to allow or deny access to the network.
-Typical rules include: denying entry to all traffic except for traffic destined for specific ports corresponding to specific application running inside the corporate network; and allowing or denying access to data using specific protocols or from specific IP addresses.
+Typical rules include: denying entry to all traffic except for traffic destined for specific ports corresponding to specific applications running inside the corporate network and allowing or denying access to data using specific protocols or from specific IP addresses.

 - Protection level: High.
 The vast majority of network compromises are caused by malicious data gaining access to the corporate network from outside, and a traditional firewall can help prevent this by controlling access to the network.
-But firewalls are only as effective as the staff that manage them: about 99% of firewall breaches are caused by simple misconfigurations rather than flaws in the firewall itself.
+But firewalls are only as effective as the staff that manages them.
+Simple misconfigurations, rather than flaws in the firewall itself, cause about 99% of firewall breaches.
 Read more about fine-tuning and optimizing firewalls rules.

-- Do you need it?: All corporate networks need some form of firewall to control the data that attempts to flow on to it.
-An alternative to a traditional firewall is a next-generation firewall (NGFW) that can inspect the contents of packets to give administrators far greater control over the traffic that is allowed to enter and leave the network.
+- Do you need it?
+All corporate networks need some form of a firewall to control the data that attempts to flow onto it.
+An alternative to a traditional firewall is a next-generation firewall (NGFW, see below) that can inspect the contents of packets to give administrators far greater control over the traffic that they allow to enter and leave the network.

-- Vendors: Barracuda, Check Point Software, Cisco, Sophos, Juniper Networks, Palo Alto Networks
+- Vendors: Barracuda, Check Point Software, Cisco, Sophos, Juniper Networks, Palo Alto Networks, Fortinet

-- Open source firewall software: pfSense, Untangle, Smoothwall Express
+- Open source firewall software: pfSense, Untangle, OPNsense Firewall, IPFire

 - Protection level: Very high, because of the high level of granular control they provide.
 These capabilities may be required for PCI or HIPAA compliance.

-- Vendors: Barracuda, Check Point Software, Cisco, Sophos, Juniper Networks, Palo Alto Networks
+- Vendors: Barracuda, Check Point Software, Cisco, Sophos, Juniper Networks, Palo Alto Networks, Fortinet

-See our picks for Ten Top Next-Generation Firewall Vendors.
+See our picks for Top Next-Generation Firewall (NGFW) Vendors

 - Protection level: High, because they provide a buffer between the web application server and unknown and possibly malicious users out on the internet who could otherwise gain access to the web application server directly.
-This is important because many applications hold confidential data that is valuable to hackers, making web-facing applications a particularly attractive target.
+Many applications hold confidential data that is valuable to hackers, making web-facing applications a particularly attractive target.

 - Do you need it?
-Web applications are designed to be accessed from the Internet, so they are likely to receive a large quantity of connections originating from it.
-For that reason, many organizations take the view that while their networks are best protected by a conventional packet filtering firewall or a next-generation firewall, it makes more sense to send web application traffic to the application through a dedicated application firewall.
+Web applications can be accessed from the internet, so they’ll likely receive a large number of connections originating from it.
+For that reason, many organizations take the view that while a conventional packet filtering firewall or a next-generation firewall is the best option for protecting their network, it makes more sense to send web application traffic to the application through a dedicated application firewall.

 - Vendors: F5 Networks, Fortinet, Barracuda, Citrix, Imperva

-As the name suggests, database firewalls are a subset of web application firewalls designed to protect databases.
+As the name suggests, database firewalls are a subset of web application firewalls that protect databases.
 They are usually installed directly in front of the database server they protect (or near the network gateway when they are designed to protect more than one database running on more than one server).
-They are designed to detect and prevent specific database attacks, such as cross site scripting, that can lead to attackers accessing confidential information stored on the databases.
+They detect and prevent specific database attacks, such as cross-site scripting, that can lead to attackers accessing confidential information stored on the databases.

 - Protection level: High.
 Corporate data tends to be extremely valuable, and the loss of confidential information is usually expensive and costly in terms of lost reputation and bad publicity.
 For that reason, it is necessary to take all reasonable steps to protect databases and the data they contain.
 A database firewall adds significantly to the security of this stored data.

 - Do you need it?
 If you maintain databases containing valuable or confidential information, then the use of a database firewall is highly advisable.
-In 2016, over 4 billion records were stolen from databases, according to Risk Based Security, four times as many as in 2013.
+In 2020, over 155.8 million records were stolen from databases and exposed, according to Statista.
 As hackers appear to be successfully targeting databases, that means protecting records is becoming more important than ever.

 - Vendors: Oracle, Imperva, Fortinet

-Unified threat management (UTM) appliances provide a nearly complete security solution for small- and medium-sized business in the form of a single box that plugs in to the network.
+Unified threat management (UTM) appliances provide a nearly complete security solution for small- and medium-sized businesses in the form of a single box that plugs into the network.
 Typical UTM features include a traditional firewall, an intrusion detection system, internet gateway security (which includes scanning incoming traffic such as emails for viruses and other malware or malicious attachments, and web address blacklisting to prevent employees from visiting known malicious sites such as phishing sites, functions also covered by secure web gateways), and they sometimes contain web application firewall and next-generation firewall (NGFW) features as well.

 - Protection level: Medium.
-Most UTMs do a good job securing a network, but best-of-breed solutions for each security function are likely to offer better protection.
+Most UTMs work well for securing a network, but best-of-breed solutions for each security function will likely offer better protection.

 - Do you need it?
-UTMs are ideal for smaller organizations that do not have dedicated security staff and lack the skills needed to configure point solutions.
+UTMs are ideal for smaller organizations that don’t have dedicated security staff and lack the skills to configure point solutions.

-A cloud based firewall is an alternative to a firewall running in the corporate data center, but its purpose is exactly the same: to protect a network, application, database, or other IT resources.
+A cloud-based firewall, also sometimes called Firewall-as-a-Service (FWaaS) is an alternative to a firewall running in the corporate data center, but its purpose is exactly the same: to protect a network, application, database, or other IT resources.